-CBEL convenes Salem-area leaders committed to helping families and neighborhoods thrive.
+CBEL convenes Salem-area community members & leaders committed to helping families and neighborhoods thrive.

 About us

-The Community Business and Education Leaders (CBEL) Collaborative is a group of community leaders focused on building community resilience that strengthens families and supports world-class education in the Salem-Keizer School District.
+The Community Business and Education Leaders (CBEL) Collaborative is a group of community members and leaders focused on building community resilience that strengthens families and supports world-class education in the Salem-Keizer School District.

 The group meets every other month to discuss real community challenges and listen to the voices of lived experience in the neighborhoods they support.
-Led by an Executive Council, this group supports the Neighborhood Family Councils and Collective Impact Initiatives.
+This group supports the Neighborhood Family Councils and Collective Impact Initiatives.

 Join our email list to receive our monthly newsletter and invitations to our upcoming CBEL Collaborative Gatherings!